 Pursuant to New York Stock Exchange (NYSE) rules, brokers may vote on routine matters but do not have discretionary power to vote your shares on "non-routine" matters unless the broker receives appropriate instructions from you.
 The ratification of the selection of the independent registered public accounting firm (Proposal 2) is the only item on the agenda for the Annual Meeting that is considered routine.
-The election of Directors, the vote on an advisory basis for named executive officer compensation and the vote on an advisory basis for the frequency for shareholder votes to approve executive compensation are considered "non-routine" matters.
+The election of Directors and the vote on an advisory basis for named executive officer compensation are considered "non-routine" matters.
 Due to NYSE rules, brokers are not able to vote your shares with respect to "non-routine" matters if you have not provided instructions.
 Therefore, we strongly urge you to vote your shares.